egustafson/egustafson.github.io/content/2014-07-10-migrating-pelican.rst

 Migration Process
 -----------------

-So that I have a (reproducable) record of how I to where I am, the following is what I did to setup the site, including migrating the old, Octopress content.
+So that I have a (reproducible) record of how I to where I am, the following is what I did to setup the site, including migrating the old, Octopress content.

 1. Get up and running under Pelican

   1. Install Pelican from pip (use GitHub source)
   2. Port old articles from Markdown to reStructuredText
   3. Tweak basic configuration to align with existing GH-Pages site.

 2. Move things under git and commit

   1. Clone a new copy of the GH repo.
   2. Create an archival branch and push the old source to it.
   3. Stomp the 'source' branch with the new, Pelican source.